Melkeydev/go-blueprint/docs/docs/blueprint-core/db-drivers.md

 ## Integration Tests for Database Operations

-For all the database drivers but the `Sqlite`, integration tests are automatically generated to ensure that the database connection is working correctly.
+For all the database drivers but the `SQLite`, integration tests are automatically generated to ensure that the database connection is working correctly.
 It uses [Testcontainers for Go](https://golang.testcontainers.org/) to spin up a containerized instance of the database server, run the tests, and then tear down the container.

 [Testcontainers for Go](https://golang.testcontainers.org/) is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to programmatically define containers that should be run as part of a test and clean up those resources when the test is done.